santoshkambala/Accenture-Data-Analytics-and-Visualization/README.md

   - Communication with previous IPO companies within our client base for reference stories - Analysis of sample data sets with visualizations
   - Full documentation of the process that we can guide them through for IPO

+### Key roles and responsibilities of a Data Analyst
+  - The Business refers to the client and internal team members who won’t be involved in detailed data analysis.
+  - They rely on our analysis to make strategic business decisions.
+  - Importantly, not everyone will have a strong understanding of data.
+Our job is to communicate your data findings simply and clearly for everyone to understand.
+  - The Data refers to the relevant data sources that we will clean, process, and use to generate interesting insights for the business.

 **Accenture Project Team**
 ![image](https://github.com/santoshkambala/SocialBuzz/assets/128189574/2d984fbb-b54b-435c-a60c-964e8becde09)

 ## **Task - 2: Data Cleaning & Modeling**
 The client has sent through:
-    7 data sets - each data set contains different columns and values A data model - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables.
+  - 7 data sets - each data set contains different columns and values
+  - A data model - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables.

 There is a lot of information here and it’s easy to get lost in the data.
 So, to make sure you are using the right data to answer the business questions we’ll follow these steps:
- - Requirements gathering
+ 1. Requirements gathering
- - Data cleaning
+ 1. Data cleaning
- - Data modeling
+ 1. Data modeling

 ### Requirements gathering:
 7 datasets and a data model.
 Often you won’t need all these datasets to find what you’re looking for.